 Whether you’re into natural cornstalks and scarecrows, smiling goblins or ghoulish zombies, Halloween offers an opportunity to pull out all the decorating stops!

-It’s hard to overdo Halloween – one could argue that the more decorations you have, the more protection from evil spirits or tricksters — on All Hallows Eve.
+It’s hard to overdo Halloween; you could argue that the more decorations you have, the more protection from evil spirits — or tricksters — on All Hallow’s Eve.

 To turn your home in a creepy, deserted house:

-- Festoon windows with spiders and cobwebs.
+- Decorate windows with artificial spiders and cobwebs

-- Add a few broken-glass stickers to windows
+- Apply broken-glass stickers to windows

-- Darken the porch lights with black lights or yellow bulbs.
+- Darken the porch lights with black lights or yellow bulbs

-- Hang the porch swing crookedly.
+- Temporarily hang the porch swing crookedly

-Kid-Friendly Goblin House
+2. Kid-Friendly Goblin House

 - Carve or paint pumpkins to decorate porch steps.

-- Make jack-o’-lantern scarecrows using old clothing, straw, and goofy hats.
+- Make jack-o’-lantern scarecrows using old clothing, straw and goofy hats.

-- Make a “Halloween tree” with orange and black streamers, strings of orange lights, and homemade Halloween-themed ornaments.
+- Make a Halloween tree with orange and black streamers, strings of orange lights and homemade Halloween-themed ornaments.